^Eastbound trailblazer at the bend in Carmi west of Illinois 1, February 2023.

 Still in Benton, Illinois 14 turns off of Illinois 37 to resume heading easterly:

-At McLeansboro, Illinois 14 encounters Illinois 142, at the south end of that route's stint as a pair of one-way streets; this means the southbound side of Illinois 142 joins Illinois 14 east for one block, while the northbound side crosses straight across Illinois 14:
+At McLeansboro, Illinois 14 encounters Illinois 142, at the south end of that route's stint as a pair of one-way streets; this means the southbound side of Illinois 142 joins Illinois 14 east for one block, while the northbound side crosses straight across Illinois 14.
+Here's the intersection where southbound Illinois 142 joins from the north:

 Just outside of Enfield, Illinois 14 crosses US Route 45: